gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 #### Preliminary remark

-Note that the specified EPCIS user extension fields are not yet standardised.
-This is why the latter are declared under the `example` namespace.
+Note that the specified EPCIS event structure contains user extension fields and user vocabulary elements.
+The latter are declared or formed by using the `example` namespace.
+In other words, they are not yet standardised.

-Once the EPCIS event message structures are standardised, e.g. in a GS1 application standard, the respective sections should be updated accordingly.
+Once the EPCIS event message structure (including its fields and values) is formally standardised, e.g. in a GS1 application standard, any documentation or implementation referring to it should be updated accordingly.

 #### Event data structure